-AU Becomes Only Midwest CCCU School with Accredited Engineering Programs
+AU adds to CCCU Schools with Accredited Engineering Programs

 “I am truly blessed to serve alongside this amazing faculty at Anderson University,” said Dr. Chad Wallace, Dean of the School of Science and Engineering.
 “This accreditation places AU science and engineering in rare company.”